Financial Planning for Business Owners in Utah

 Selling a Business

 When and how to sell a business can be a challenge for business owners.
-The first step to selling your business is getting it in its best shape for prospective buyers.
+The first step in your business exit strategy is getting it in its best shape for prospective buyers.
 This doesn’t just mean dusting the shelves and giving the tables a polish.
 Prospective buyers will want to look closely at your business’s financial statements and tax returns dating back at least three years.
 Consider working with an accountant to help you clean these documents up.

-Boosting sales can help your financial image.
+Boosting sales and profits can help your financial image.
 Offload any bloated inventories and update your operating systems so your business glistens inside and out.

 Once you have your business in peak shape under and over the hood, you should get a business valuation.
 Third-party services will do this for a fee, often in the range of $3,000 to $8,000.
 Or you can use a business broker, who will help with the entire sales process in exchange for a percentage commission of the sale price.